 In the nineties, Village Roadshow sought to further strengthen its position by diversifying into complementary media and entertainment businesses.
 This included the purchase and development of theme parks: initially Wet’n’Wild (originally Cades County) in 1989, then building Warner Bros.
 Movie World which opened in 1992, the acquisition of Sea World followed later in 1992 and opening Australian Outback Spectacular in 2006.

 Also in the nineties Village Roadshow expanded its cinema exhibition business internationally, operating cinemas in up to 20 countries, although now the circuit includes just Australia, Singapore and the USA.
 Village Roadshow also purchased the Triple M radio network in 1993 and subsequently integrated it to create the Austereo Group.
 This was a separately listed company on the ASX in which Village Roadshow had a majority shareholding until March 2011.

-The company also owns 47.6% of the Los Angeles based entertainment division, Village Roadshow Entertainment Group which includes the Village Roadshow Pictures film production and distribution business, and, from February 2008 to March 2013, the Concord Music Group.
+The company also owns approximately 47% of the Los Angeles based entertainment division, Village Roadshow Entertainment Group which includes the Village Roadshow Pictures film production and distribution business, and included from February 2008 to March 2013, the Concord Music Group.

-More recently Village Roadshow expanded its Water Parks to the USA with Wet'n'Wild Hawaii, Phoenix and Las Vegas, with Wet'n'Wild Sydney opening in December 2013.
+More recently Village Roadshow expanded its Water Parks with Wet'n'Wild Las Vegas and Wet'n'Wild Sydney, which opened to the public in 2013.

-In addition Village Roadshow has pursued Theme Park opporunities in Asia.
+In addition Village Roadshow is pursuing theme park opportunities in Asia.